kumpmati/treexpress/README.md

 )
 ```

-The example code has a single GET request handler at `http://localhost:8000/api`, and a logger middleware that prints the request method and path
+The example code has a single GET request handler at `http://localhost:8000/api`, and a logger middleware that prints the request method and path on every request to `http://localhost:8000/api`.

 **Same example using custom components:**